Uniqueness of least energy solutions to the fractional Lane-Emden equation in the ball: Hopf's Lemma for the second eigenfunction

 \begin{definition} Let $B \subset \R^N$ be a ball of radius $R>0$ centered at the origin, and let $v : B \to \R$. $v$ is \emph{foliated Schwarz symmetric} with respect to $p \in \mathbb{S}^{N-1}$ if: \begin{itemize} \item $v$ is axially symmetric with respect to $p\R$, so that

 for some function $\tilde{v}:[0,R] \times [0,\pi] \to \R$. \item $\tilde{v}$ is nonincreasing with respect to the second variable. \end{itemize} \end{definition}

 \begin{prop} Let $B \subset \R^N$ be a ball of radius $R>0$ centered at the origin.
-Then the eigenvalue problem

-admits a nonradial, foliated Schwarz symmetric second eigenfunction. \end{prop} \begin{proof} Let $v$ be a nonradial second eigenfunction of \eqref{eq:eigenvalueproblem}, whose existence is guaranteed by Proposition \ref{prop:existenceofnonradial}.
+Suppose that the eigenvalue problem \eqref{eq:eigenvalueproblem} admits a nonradial second eigenfunction.
+Then, \eqref{eq:eigenvalueproblem} admits a nonradial, foliated Schwarz symmetric second eigenfunction. \end{prop} \begin{proof} Let $v$ be a nonradial second eigenfunction of \eqref{eq:eigenvalueproblem}.
 Since $v$ is nonradial, there exist $x_1$, $x_2 \in B$ such that $|x_1|=|x_2|$ and $v(x_1)\neq v(x_2)$.
 Without loss of generality, we can suppose that the segment connecting $x_1$ and $x_2$ is parallel to $e_1$.
-Let $P_0 v$ be the polarization with respect to the hyperplane $H_0:= \{ x \in \R^N \,|\, x_1 = 0\}$.
-By Lemma \ref{lem:extensionofbobkov} and Proposition \ref{prop:analogtobobkov}, $P_0 v$ is a second eigenfunction.
-Moreover, $P_0 v$ is nonradial by construction, since $(P_0 v)(x_1) \neq (P_0 v)(x_2)$.
+Let $P v$ be the polarization with respect to the hyperplane $P:= \{ x \in \R^N \,|\, x_1 = 0\}$.
+By Lemma \ref{lem:extensionofbobkov} and Proposition \ref{prop:analogtobobkov}, $P v$ is a second eigenfunction.
+Moreover, $P v$ is nonradial by construction, since $(P v)(x_1) \neq (P v)(x_2)$.
 Moreover, by \cite[Theorem 1.1]{jarohs}, it is foliated Schwarz symmetric. \end{proof}

-We are now ready to state the main result of this section.
+We are now ready to state the main result of this subsection.

 \begin{prop} Let $B \subset \R^N$ be a ball of radius $R>0$ centered at the origin.
 Define